datalad/blog/content/posts/forgejo-aneksajo/index.md

 $ chmod +x ~/.docker/cli-plugins/docker-buildx
 ```

 and had `docker buildx` working.
-In order to be able to interact with Docker using my normal user account, I added myself to the `docker` group.
+In order to be able to interact with Docker
+using my normal user account, I added myself to the `docker` group.
+This
+should not be done carelessly.
+Members of this group have elevated permissions
+on the system.

 ```
 $ sudo adduser $(id -u -n) docker